aarshe22/test/README.md

 #### 📂 Data Folder
 1. Place your documents in the `./data` folder in the project root
 2. Select "📂 Data Folder" in the Document Source section
+3. Use the document selection checkboxes to choose which files to process
-3. Click "🔄 Load Documents from Data Folder" to process all documents
+4. Click "🔄 Load Selected Documents" to process the selected files
-4. The system will scan recursively and extract text from all supported files
+5. The system will scan recursively and extract text from all selected files

 ### Starting a Conversation
 1. Choose your document source (upload or data folder)